-- For an all-digital experience, purchase access to MyItalianLab (includes e-text) at www.myitalianlab.com.
+- For an all-digital experience, purchase access to MyltalianLab (includes e-text) at www.myitalianlab.com.
 Select Percorsi 3rd Edition.
-Note that the less-expensive option will grant you access for only one semester, whereas the more expensive option includes multi-semester access. - For both of the above-mentioned options, you will need the following course ID # in order to access to MyItalianLab: CRSKLVU-502165 - A reliable computer (check the My Italian Lab tune-up for browser specifications.) - A dependable Internet Service Provider - A working e-mail address that you check daily and keep under quota
+Note that the less-expensive option provides access for only one semester, whereas the more expensive option includes multi-semester access. - For both of the above-mentioned options, you will need the following course ID # in order to access to My Italian Lab: